-The Committee shall perform the functions customarily performed by an audit committee and any other functions assigned by the Board of Directors.
+The Committee shall perform the functions customarily performed by an audit committee and any other functions assigned by the Board.
 The Committee's oversight responsibility for the financial reporting and disclosure processes includes the following:

-- i.
-To oversee Management in their efforts to establish and maintain internal control to provide reasonable assurance with regard to the reliability of financial reporting, and - ii.
-To oversee Management in their commitment to create a culture of honesty and ethical behaviour, including setting the proper tone and placing a strong emphasis on fraud prevention.
+- i. to oversee Management in their efforts to establish and maintain internal control to provide reasonable assurance with regard to the reliability of financial reporting; - ii. to oversee Management in their commitment to create a culture of honesty and ethical behaviour, including setting the proper tone and placing a strong emphasis on fraud prevention; and - iii. at least biennially, oversee Management's policies in respect to fraud and changes made to the Ethics Committee Charter.